๐ŸŒ Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-๐Ÿ—ฃ๏ธ Freedom of Speech + 8.7 -- 15 Protected by the US Constitution and local laws, the territory maintains a high level of freedom of expression and a free press.
+๐Ÿ—ฃ๏ธ Freedom of Speech + 8.8 -- 15 Protected by the US First Amendment, with strong legal safeguards and a free press; very high freedom.

 ๐ŸŒ DIGITAL NOMAD COMMUNITY